sunnat629/CrPermissions/README.md

  )
 ```

+#### **`sendSettingsToGetPermission(message: String)`**
-#### **`sendSettingsToGetPermission(message: String)`**: This is the function will ask one given permission with a message if the app needs this particular permission which is mandatory. `message` parameter is the important message of the app.
+This is the function will ask one given permission with a message if the app needs this particular permission which is mandatory. `message` parameter is the important message of the app.
 It will be showed before asking the permission.
 ```
 sendSettingsToGetPermission(
             "You have permanently deny the permission of ${Utils.getPermissionName(